The Bankrate promise

 4. Freshen up your car

 A cleaner vehicle is more likely to sell.
-Take the extra time to clean the interior and exterior of your car so that you are showing it in its best condition to help increase its trade-in value.
+Take the extra time to clean the interior and exterior of your car to help increase its trade-in value.

 A nicely maintained vehicle will receive a much better price.
 Just don’t pay more to fix the vehicle than you expect to sell it for.